vert-x/vert-x.github.io/docs_md/embedding_manual.md

 [TOC]

-# Embedding Vert.x

 It's highly recommended that you run Vert.x applications as modules using the `vertx` command at the command line, however it is possible to embed Vert.x inside pre-existing Java applications.
 There are two ways this can be done:

-## Embedding the Vert.x platform
+# Embedding the Vert.x platform

 The Vert.x platform is the container which knows how to run Vert.x modules and verticles, it also contains the Vert.x module system functionality.
 You use an instance of the interface `org.vertx.java.platform.PlatformManager` to control the platform.